The Future of API Monetization—How to Price and Scale APIs for Growth

 3. AI & Machine Learning: Pay-as-You-Go for Scalable AI Services

 The AI sector thrives on API-based models, particularly for services like text generation, image recognition, and predictive analytics.
-Companies like OpenAI use metered pricing, where customers pay based on computing resources consumed.
+Companies like OpenAI use a metered pricing structure, where customers pay based on computing resources consumed.
 This approach ensures cost efficiency while preventing overuse.
-Additionally, dynamic pricing adjustments help optimize system performance and balance demand.

 These examples showcase the flexibility of API monetization across industries.
 Whether through subscription tiers, transaction-based pricing, or usage-based metering, the right API strategy can unlock significant revenue and drive long-term adoption.